1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 #### 3.2.2.2 RVS Controllers
 Controllers of the type *RVS* seem to be the current controller generation and will usually be fully supported by BSB-LAN.
 They usually offer both a LPB and several BSB connections.
-Exceptions seem to be the controllers of the series RVS21, RVS51, RVS61 and RVS23.
+Exceptions seem to be the controllers of the series RVS21, RVS41, RVS51, RVS61 and RVS23:
-RVSx1 controllers are used in heat pumps and seem to only offer one BSB connector.
+- RVSx1 controllers are used within heat pumps, the RVS21 seems to offer only a BSB connector.
-RVS23 controllers are used on a particular Weishaupt model (WTU) and seem to only offer a LPB.
+- RVS23 controllers are used on a particular Weishaupt model (WTU) and seem to only offer a LPB.
 These controllers seem to be labeled by Weishaupt as "WRS-CPU Bx".
 Further information on this controller model can be found in [chapter 3.5] (chap03.md#35-special-case-weishaupt-heating-systems).

-The operational unit usually is a variant of the Siemens AVS37.294 (so called "ISR Plus" whithin Broetje).
+The operating unit usually is a variant of the Siemens AVS37.294 (so called "ISR Plus" whithin Broetje).

 The following gives a short overview of the main RVS controller types.